kockie69/Visualizer/docs/lowfatmilk.md

 ![lowfatmilk menu image](./lowfatmilk4.png)

+## Playlists
+The latest version of LFM gives you the opportunity to create lists with visuals that you like, using the VCV preset functionality.

+The modules now have a button on the top which will become red if you press it.
+When pressed/active/red , the module is in playlist mode and will play your created list.
+When off, it will play the default list that contains the thousands of visuals.

+When you are not in playlist mode, you can add visuals to your list by pressing the + button when a visual is playing that you like.
+A visual can only be added once.

+When in playlist mode, you can remove a visual from your playlist by pressing the - button.
+You can save and load lists by using the load and save preset lists in the module menu, which is standard vcv functionality.

 ## Knobs, Buttons and Jacks

 ### Timer
 With the timer knob you can set the time that the preset will stay active when the menu option is set to cycle through presets.
 The time can vary between 0 and 300 seconds.
+Cycle through presets needs to be enabled for this to work.

 ### Beat sensitivity
 This knob is to control the beat sensitivity thatvaries between 0 and 5.
 Beat Sensitivity impacts how reactive your visualizations are to volume, bass, mid-range, and treble.
 Range: 0 - 5 (from "dead" to VERY reactive).
 It is used by most presets to perform on-beat actions like pulsing or changing rotation.